Meles Zenawi and the Ethiopian State

 Only few political leaders in contemporary Africa have been both prodigious readers and astute political operatives.
 Perhaps the most gifted of them all is Meles Zenawi.
 Meles’s early rise to political supremacy has always been an object of fascination yet one shrouded with mystery.
 There are many ways to explain Meles’s rise to prominence in Ethiopian politics.
 My own sense points to three, infact four, major factors.
 Prominent among which are his quick intelligence and communication skills.
 Meles is the most gifted orator the TPLF has produced.
 He has been a formidable debater, particularly in a closed circuit among party disciples.
 Often, he could be convincing as well as flirtatious.
 A veracious reader he had the tendency to read everything that mattered to his cause.
 He was known for his piercing intellect and brutal study schedule.

+With the TPLF’s dominance waning and the power of state leaders, and in particular Meles, clearly rising, a different kind of constellation and consolidation of power was clearly underway.
+The power base of Meles was mainly anchored in his intellectual leadership and his close relations with the military-security nexus.
 The rise of Meles to a dominant and undisputed position in the Ethiopian state had far reaching political implications.
-It weakened the rest of the political forces within and outside the ruling party, decimated other centers of power and influence and immobilized the TPLF, the most organized political force in the post-1991 Ethiopian landscape. vii There is no doubt that the removal of the rather well-entrenched and adamant party leaders would give him the opportunity to seize the full reins of power and make a clean start in the affairs of the state.
+It weakened the rest of the political forces within and outside the ruling party, decimanted other centers of power and influence and immobilized the TPLF, the most organized political force in the post-1991 Ethiopian landscape. [iii] There is no doubt that the removal of the rather well-entrenched and adamant party leaders would give him the opportunity to seize the full reins of power and make a clean start in the affairs of the state.
 He tried hard to relocate his power base from Tigray and the TPLF to the Center and the EPRDF with some success.
 Thus the progressive political ascendancy of Meles was paralleled by growing political strength at the Center.
 He created a centralized government and a party leader unified with the state making the party, the government of the day and the state one and the same.
 He promoted loyal bureaucrats than party loyalists which served to reinforce a clearly identifiable power pyramid.
 In doing this he created a power base independent of all the members of the ruling party.
 While this made the TPLF less influential in the EPRDF it also made the EPRDF less relevant in running the government, much less so the Ethiopian state.

 Meles’s project of the developmental state

-Whatever we might say about Meles Zenawi, we must grant that he had a well prepared and well sequenced plan for inserting his version of the developmental state.
+Whatever we might say about Meles Zenawi, we must grant that he had a well prepared and well sequenced plan for inserting his version of the developmental state into the economic and political fabric of Ethiopia.
 And it is crucial to keep in mind the things that influenced his theory of developmental state.
-Meles was particularly fascinated by the process of industrial development in East Asia, particularly South Korea in the 1960’s. viii He took pains to extract the most original elements from the thought and acts of General Park Chung Hee of South Korea whose work is more compatible with his.ix Park’s supreme attraction to Meles was economic.
+Meles was particularly fascinated by the process of political power assemblage and industrial development in East Asia, particularly South Korea in the 1960’s. [iv] He took pains to extract the most original elements from the thought and acts of General Park Chung Hee of South Korea whose work is more compatible with his.[v]
+Park’s supreme attraction to Meles was economic.
 The important thing is that the Park regime initiated a successful program of industrialization for South Korea based upon export-oriented industries which were guided and aided by the government.
 One of the first things Park did after assuming power, more or less replicated in Ethiopia, was to persecute South Korean business leaders for profiting from the corruption in the South Korean government.
 The motivation for this was to gain control of the flow of capital in the country so it could be directed into the sectors that the government wanted to develop.

-Accordingly, he worked hard to restructure the Ethiopian state and its economy with a profound impact.
+He worked hard to restructure the Ethiopian state and its economy accordingly with a profound impact.
 He tried to bridge the gap between the state and development, a recurring problem in the African context.
 He initiated the arduous process of reorganizing the state, with a particular focus on building the structural foundations of a dynamic economy.
 Even the bedrock of his foreign policy was highly monetized to support the grand project.
-Effectively using foreign aid for development was another important weapon.xi He was focused and precise on his programmes.
-Meles have done what he intended to do and followed his plan meticulously until his death.
-Here was a man with immense energy and enormous vitality.
-He attempted to reorient Ethiopia’s political economy by carrying out farreaching reforms, and in particular introducing the fundamentals, for what it’s worth, of an Ethiopian version of a developmental state.
-Needless to say Meles had a rigorously empirical understanding of the 5 way it operated.
+Effectively using foreign aid for development was another important weapon.[vii]
+He was focused and precise on his programmes.
+Meles have done what he intended to do and followed his plan meticulously before he died.
+Here was a man with immense energy, quick intelligence and enormous vitality.
+Meles attempted to reorient Ethiopia’s political economy by carrying out far-reaching reforms, and in particular introducing the fundamentals, for what it’s worth, of an Ethiopian version of a developmental state.
+Needless to say Meles had a rigorously empirical understanding of the way it operated.
 It is against this background that his absence and its far reaching implications need to be understood.

-Arguably, Meles seem to have decided to delay, or probably ignore altogether, the process of democratization for the sake of solidifying the developmental state.
+Arguably, Meles seem to have decided to delay, or probably ignore altogether, the process of democratization.
 He believed practicing the details of Western democracy stands in the way of fully implementing the fundamentals of such a state.
-He argued the new economic structures and institutions required their own political organization such as a hegemonic party.
+He argued the new economic structures and institutions required their own political organization.
 On this he had clear thinking and meticulously invested on it.
 His was a conscious decision.
 He believed, human rights, free press and strong parliament distracts the agendas of the developmental state particularly in its formative stage.
-Meanwhile he questioned the assertion that human rights and democracy are closely linked to economic development in Africa where primitive accumulation of wealth takes center stage.
+He questioned the assertion that human rights and democracy are closely linked to economic development in Africa where primitive accumulation of wealth takes center stage.
 Decidedly, he shelved democratic transition in favor of modernizing Ethiopia through a strong state.
 On the other hand he didn’t feel the pressure to democratize.
 In the meantime he expected a speedy socio-economic delivery that could fundamentally change the political marketplace.
 And he thought the Ethiopian context, history and political culture would allow him to do that for sometime to come.
 In this regard it is highly likely that he has been informed by the so-called Oriental Despotism.
+This refers to all Eastern countries, from the Islamic world to the Far East — as a natural milieu of despotism.
 Ethiopia, like many in the East which economically transformed themselves within a short period of time can be a fertile ground for authoritarian rule, a prerequisite for entrenching the developmental state.
 The thesis is both understandable and mildly disingenuous.